Two by Twos: Doctrine

-The King James Bible is the only book used in English language services.
-The Bible itself is held as insufficient for salvation unless its words be made "alive" through preaching of its ministers.
+The King James Bible is the only scripture used in English-language services.
+The Bible itself is held as insufficient for salvation unless its words are "made alive" through the preaching of church ministers.
 The extemporaneous preaching of the ministry is considered to be guided by God and must be heard directly.
 Great weight is given to the thoughts of workers, especially more senior workers.
 Salvation is achieved through willingness to uphold the church's standards, by faithfully following in "the way", and by personal worthiness.
 Doctrines such as predestination, original sin, justification by faith alone, and redemption as the sole basis of salvation are rejected.
-The church is exclusive — all other churches, religions and ministries are held to be false and salvation is only obtainable through the Two by Two ministry and meetings.
+The church is exclusivist—all other churches, religions, and ministries are held to be false, and salvation is only obtainable through the Two by Two ministry and meetings.

 Salvation is deemed to require self-sacrifice in following the example and commandments of Jesus and suffering is revered.
-Members are encouraged to attend meetings and to speak at them.
+Members are encouraged to attend meetings, publicly pray, and testify at them.
 Although the church has roots in the Holiness movement and has inherited some of its features, charismatic elements are suppressed.
 Other standards include modest dress, not wearing jewelry, long hair for women and short hair for men, not getting piercings, not dying hair, not getting a tattoo, and avoiding activities deemed to be worldly or frivolous (such as smoking, drinking alcohol, watching television, and viewing motion pictures).
-Standards and practices vary geographically: for example, in some areas fermented wine is used in Sunday meetings, in other areas grape juice is used; in some areas people who have divorced and remarried are not allowed to participate in meetings, in others they may.
-The use of television, social media sites and other mass media is discouraged in some areas, based on the stance of the local workers and overseers.
+Standards and practices vary geographically: for example, in some areas, wine is used in Sunday meetings; in other areas, grape juice is used; in some areas, people who have divorced and remarried are not allowed to participate in meetings, particularly women, while in others they may.
+The use of television, social media sites, and other mass media is discouraged in some areas, based on the stance of the local workers and overseers.
 Some external standards in dress and conduct have been loosened in recent years in response to criticisms.
+While rules are not strictly 'enforced' and vary between families, the church ultimately values complete and total dedication to the doctrine.
+It encourages members to denounce other aspects of their lives.
+The church has actively condemned pre-marital relations and LGBTQ identities.

 Christology

 The church has rejected the doctrine of the Trinity since its inception.
-Though members believe in the Father, Son, and Holy Spirit, they hold a unitarian view of Christ.
+Though members believe in the Father, Son, and Holy Spirit, they hold a Unitarian view of Jesus.
 The Holy Spirit is held as an attitude or force from God.
 Jesus is God's son, a fully human figure who came to earth to establish a way of ministry and salvation, but not God himself.
-Great stress is laid upon the "example life" of Jesus, as a pattern for the ministry.
+Great stress is laid upon the "example life" of Jesus as a pattern for the ministry.